 Camel rides across a windswept, white sand beach.
 Sunset sails where a cotton-candy pink sky casts a soft light over the famous Arch.
 Swimming with sea lions in the sparkling Sea of Cortez, before retiring to a secluded bay where the water is such a vibrant shade of blue that you can’t tear your eyes away from the beauty of it.
 These are just a few of the unforgettable experiences guests of Air Transat can enjoy in Los Cabos, Mexico, which makes for the perfect getaway from the Canadian cold.

 Booking a trip to Cabo with Air Transat is like a one-stop shop: from flights to airport transfers, hotels to booking excursions, they’ve got it handled so that all you need to do is show up and start soaking up the sun.
-There’s no shortage of great resorts to choose from in San Jose del Cabo, Cabo San Lucas and everywhere between, and Air Transat has paired up with premier properties in the area to suit all preferences and price points.
+There’s no shortage of great resorts in Cabo San Lucas, San Jose del Cabo and everywhere between, and Air Transat has paired up with premier properties in the area to suit all preferences and price points.
 One on offer is the all-inclusive Royal Decameron, a beachfront resort conveniently located just 15 minutes from the airport and San Jose del Cabo, surrounded by shops and restaurants for those who like to head out and explore.

 With 150 rooms, it’s smaller than some of Mexico’s gargantuan resorts which makes for a more intimate experience: think getting to know the staff, no long lines at the bar, and showing up for dinner whenever you want without worrying about reservations.
 Perhaps the best perk?
 You’ll never have to wake up at dawn to reserve a lounger at the pool or beach.